frederic-perez/AmE-dictionary/data/dictionary.md

 __(one’s) nerves are shot__ _idiom_ One is mentally or emotionally exhausted, overwhelmed, or overwrought.
 __(one) figures (that)__ _idiom_ One presumes or anticipates (that); one reckons or thinks (that).
 __(sic)__ _adv_ :two: _Latin_ (also [sic]) When you’re writing a paper and you want to quote a source, but the source contains a misspelling or some other error, you use the word [sic] after the quote so that whoever reads your paper knows the mistake is in the original source, rather than in your own sloppy typing.
 It’s kind of a way of saying, “Yeah, I know this is wrong, but let’s just be clear — I didn’t do it!”
+__(someone) (just) doesn’t know when to quit__ _idiom_ Someone would be better off not doing something or acting a certain way because it is or may become destructive, counterproductive, futile, or undesirable.
 __(something) won’t get (someone) anywhere__ _idiom_ Something, typically a certain behavior, will not help someone progress or succeed in any way.
 __(the) man/woman of the hour__ _idiom_ A person currently being celebrated, honored, or admired by others, especially for a recent victory, accomplishment, or other cause for celebration. _Janet was woman of the hour at the office after securing the biggest customer their business had ever had._
 __#s__ _abbr_ :two: Numbers. _Card for driving car over 10,000#s._ _Ability to lift up to 25#s of newspaper bundles._